 Contact our information and booking line for free and confidential support and advice on 0800 328 3383.

-If you’re over 16, you can use our emergency contraception finder.
+If you’re over 16, you can use the NHS emergency contraception finder.

 You can get emergency contraception from:

-- Sexual health clinics.
-Find a local clinic using our clinic finder.
+• Sexual health clinics.
+Find a local clinic using our service finder.

 Getting emergency contraception is confidential even if you are under 16.
 However, if we believe you are at risk of harm, we might get another professional involved.
 This is rare and we would always discuss it with you first.